OpenAutomationTechnologies/openPOWERLINK_Qt_App/doc/directories.md

 ### Oplk_QT_wrapper {#sect_directories_apps_oplkqtwrapper}
-A wrapper built for openPOWERLINK stack using the QT 5 framework, which provides the possiblity to develop applications rapid for openPOWERLINK.
+A wrapper built for openPOWERLINK stack using the QT 5 framework, which provides the possibility to develop applications rapid for openPOWERLINK.

 Directory              | Description
 -----------------------| -----------------------------------------------